FengxiangHe/CSrankings/CONTRIBUTING.md

 **The Basics**

-- [ x] All pull requests and issues must come from non-anonymous accounts.
+- [x] All pull requests and issues must come from non-anonymous accounts.
 Make sure your GitHub profile contains your full name.

 - [ x] Use a reasonable title that explains what the PR corresponds to (as in, not "Update csrankings-x.csv").